GH-Als/WebResume/README.md

 # WebResume
-This is the Web Resume project in the second Sprint
+This is the Web Resume project in the second Sprint of my Software Engineering Course